5 Must-Have Tools for Starting a Podcast

 If you wonder what audio interface to buy, you can opt for the Focusrite Scarlett 2i2.

-For $170, it is one of the most budget-friendly audio interfaces that you can find.
-If you have the budget, consider the RODEcaster Pro that costs $600.
+For $180, it is one of the most budget-friendly audio interfaces you can find.
+If you have the budget, consider the RODEcaster Pro, which costs $700.

-5 Quick Tips to Remember Before Recording Your Podcast Episode
+5 Quick Tips to Remember Before Starting a Podcast

 Now that you have a list of must-have podcasting tools, it is time to record your first episodes.
 But before you begin, make sure to keep these tips in mind: